• Skip to primary navigation

 Ram Falls Provincial Park

 Though it’s over an hour’s drive from Nordegg, you might want to consider Ram Falls Provincial Park for camping.
-Not only is it an absolutely beautiful spot, but there are also 54 non-serviced camping sites.
-With fire pits, vault toilets, and pump water, it’s one of the more rustic spots to camp on this list, but the chance to spot bighorn sheep along the riverbanks makes it one of the favourite campgrounds in the region.
+It is an absolutely beautiful spot, and there are 54 non-serviced camping sites.
+With fire pits, vault toilets, and pump water, it’s one of the more rustic spots to camp on this list.
+The chance to spot bighorn sheep along the riverbanks makes it one of the favourite campgrounds in the region.
 You also have amazing access to view Ram Falls themselves.

 For more information on camping in Ram Falls, including rates and reservations, click here.